7x11x13/songs-to-youtube/README.md

 - Encodes multiple videos in parallel
 - Does not re-encode audio
 - Supports multiple users, multiple presets
+- Does not use YouTube API; upload up to 50-100 videos per day

 ## Pre-installation
 - [FFmpeg](https://ffmpeg.org/download.html) binary is required to convert songs into videos